Reign

-A reign is the period of a person's or dynasty's occupation of the office of monarch of a nation (e.g., Saudi Arabia, Belgium, Andorra), of a people (e.g., the Franks, the Zulus) or of a spiritual community (e.g., Catholicism, Tibetan Buddhism, Nizari Ismailism).
-In most hereditary monarchies and some elective monarchies (e.g., Holy Roman Empire) there have been no limits on the duration of a sovereign's reign or incumbency, nor is there a term of office.
-Thus, a reign usually lasts until the monarch dies, unless the monarchy itself is abolished or the monarch abdicates or is deposed.
+A reign is the period of a person's or dynasty's occupation of the office of monarch of a nation (such as Saudi Arabia, Belgium and Andorra), of a people (e.g. the Franks and the Zulus) or of a spiritual community (e.g. Catholicism, Tibetan Buddhism and Nizari Ismailism).

-In elective monarchies, there may be a fixed period of time for the duration of the monarch's tenure in office (e.g., Malaysia).
+In most hereditary monarchies and some elective monarchies, there have been no limits on the duration of a sovereign's reign or incumbency, nor is there a term of office.
+Thus, a reign usually lasts until the monarch dies, abdicates or is deposed, or unless the monarchy itself is abolished.
+Other elective monarchies may have a fixed period of time for the duration of the monarch's tenure in office, with one notable example being the King of Malaysia.

-The term of a reign can be indicated with the abbreviation "r." (for Latin rexit) after a sovereign's name, such as the following:
+The term of a reign can be indicated with the abbreviation "r." (for Latin regnavit/rexit) after a sovereign's name, such as the following:

 George VI, King of Great Britain, Ireland and the British Dominions, Emperor of India (r.
 1936-1952).

-Regnal periods

-Notable reigns have included the following.